Welcome!

 My most listened to music of the last 30 days.
 See more on LastFM.

-- プロポーズ by 麻婆豆腐
+- youcantcomebackaround by re6ce

 Articles from around the internet I would recommend reading.